ZKTNetwork/papers/Advancing Blockchain Transaction Privacy and Compliance: Insights into Innovative Engineering Practices/paper.md

 ### 7.4 User Experience Enhancement
 Lastly, we place a high emphasis on enhancing the user experience.
 This involves not only technical optimizations but also improvements in interface design.
 We ensure that the user interface is intuitive and the transaction process is seamless.
 Real-time feedback and detailed error messages enhance user trust and satisfaction.

-In summary, our client-side acceleration solution is a key strategy for enhancing the performance of the Vala system.
-Through these technological and methodological applications, we not only enhance the speed and efficiency of transactions but also optimize the user experience, making Vala a more powerful and user-friendly blockchain privacy platform.
+In summary, our client-side acceleration solution is a key strategy for enhancing the performance of the ZKT Network system.
+Through these technological and methodological applications, we not only enhance the speed and efficiency of transactions but also optimize the user experience, making ZKT Network a more powerful and user-friendly blockchain privacy platform.

 ## 8. what does it mean？
 At ZKT Network, we're dedicated to realizing a grand vision: leading a technological revolution by balancing blockchain transaction privacy with global compliance standards.
 Our innovation extends beyond technical realms, exploring new frontiers in the balance of privacy and compliance.